adfinis/ember-uikit/README.md

 `ember-uikit` is heavily inspired by [Vuikit](https://github.com/vuikit/vuikit) which does a tremendous job in bringing UIkit to Vue apps.

-**WARNING: This addon is still in alpha!
-Contributions are very welcome.**

 ## Installation

 Install the ember-cli addon in your ember-cli project: